LewisPons/arxiv-paper-recommender-system/README.md

 > Note: The first time you are running this app, It will ask some permissions, accept them to allow the app run successfully.

-To quit the app, just press: `ctr - c`.git
+To quit the app, just press: `ctr - c`

 ## Dataset
 The Recommendation System utilizes a corpus of summaries of STEM papers as the training dataset.
 [This dataset](https://www.kaggle.com/datasets/spsayakpaul/arxiv-paper-abstracts) contains paper titles, paper abstracts, and their subject categories collected from the arXiv portal.